gigantz/vscode-here-and-now/README.md

 # vscode-remove-package

+#
+### Shortly:
+You hit the right click on the package name and it is firing `npm uninstall your-package` or `yarn remove your-package` (if yarn in project) commands.

-Just right click to remove your npm-package with `npm` or `yarn` from your code
+Just right click to remove your npm-package from your code

 ![feature](vscode-remove-package.gif)